GParks/water_sort/go/solv_watr_sort/README.md

 # Water Sort
 **Solving the Water Sort game**

+### Executing the program
+Here is the cmd line I executed "last" &ndash; this is the prog. that has been running for 36 hrs.

+    ./solv_watr_sort -q -i 1000000 first.brd | tee test_run_q_1000000.txt | grep "pushing back"

+The resulting file was over 200k.

+## Introduction

 This project had three goals &ndash; and a fourth to document the other three;

 1. to learn what [CoPilot](https://github.com/features/copilot) could do